autonomalabs/AWSIM/docs/index.md

 2. From the Unity Editor

     a.
-To run directly from the Unity editor, follow the instructions in [Getting Started - Setup Unity Project](GettingStarted/SetupUnityProject/index.md), but switch to the racing git branch after cloning.
+To run directly from the Unity editor, clone the repository and make sure you are on the `racing-main` git branch.

-    b.
+    b. ***Run the script `sm_setup.sh` to set up the repository to pull the correct submodules.***

+    c.
+Follow the instructions in [Getting Started - Setup Unity Project](GettingStarted/SetupUnityProject/index.md).

+    d.
 Download and import `racetracks_v1.unitypackge`

     [Download racetrack assets (unitypackage)](https://netorgft10298407-my.sharepoint.com/:f:/g/personal/will_bryan_autonomalabs_com/EnFiHnKOU2VKpFyvuGNnSoEBHrcnGAxe8js3GnDwgTMl8Q?e=joBXev){.md-button .md-button--primary}

-    c.
+    e.
 In Unity Editor, from the menu bar at the top, select `Assets -> Import Package -> Custom Package...` and navigate the `racetracks_v1.unitypackage` file.
 ![](RacingSim/Overview/Image_import1.png)
 ![](RacingSim/Overview/Image_import2.png)